 - Harvest Moon had a family line of these.
-The original being the original Ann (who appeared in the first two Game Boy game, the first game in the series, and Magical Melody).
-Next is her grandson, Rick (in Harvest Moon 64, though not in other games as he is instead a chicken farmer outside of 64.
+The origina is the original Ann (who appeared in the first two Game Boy game, the first game in the series, and Harvest Moon: Magical Melody).
+Next is her grandson, Rick in Harvest Moon 64, though not in other games as he is instead a chicken farmer outside of 64.

-- According to Clank in Ratchet & Clank: Tools Of Destruction, Ratchet has a long history of lethally stupid inventions that includes such items a a bathroom toys made of antimatter and a sled powered by nuclear explosions.
-Ratchet, however, insists that the electroshock underwear was not a terrible idea. ("Stunderwear!
-Huge seller on Umbris.")
+- According to Clank in Ratchet & Clank Future: Tools Of Destruction, Ratchet has a long history of lethally stupid inventions that includes such items as bathroom toys made of antimatter and a nuclear-powered rocket sled.

 - Dan and Mab's Furry Adventures